roblib/Islandora-QA/README.md

 Islandora QA Workflow

-This module currently does nothing, will add functionality later.
+This module is used to edit a datastream for several Islandora objects.